 These records must be kept for at least 3 years in California.

 If you believe your overtime rights have been violated, there are steps you can take to enforce them.
+If administrative remedies do not resolve the issue, employees may also pursue their claims in court.

 If your employer is not paying you the overtime you're entitled to, you can file a wage claim with the California Labor Commissioner's office.